nhut-ngnn/HemoGAT/README.md

   Official code repository for the manuscript
   <b>"HemoGAT: Heterogeneous Multi-Modal Emotion Recognition with Cross-Modal Transformer and Graph Attention Network"</b>,
   submitted to
-  <a href="https://advances.vsb.cz/">Journal Articles in Electrical and Electronic Engineering</a>.
+  <a href="https://advances.vsb.cz/">Advances in Electrical and Electronic Engineering</a>.
 </i>

 > Please press ⭐ button and/or cite papers if you feel helpful.